SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 ```python
 set_n_covered(n_covered: int) -> None
 ```

-Set the number of examples to be saved for each result and partial result during search process.

-The same number of examples is saved in the case where the predictions on perturbed samples and original instance agree or disagree.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |